 a.
 Physical contact that endangers, threatens, or harms the health or safety of any person or behavior that causes a reasonable person to fear such contact;

 b.
-Hazing, as defined in this code;
+Hazing, as defined in this code and by Oregon Revised Statute;

 c.
 Possession, use, or threatened use of a weapon, ammunition, or any object or substance used as a weapon on University Premises or at a University Sponsored Activity unless expressly authorized by law or University Policy.
 A concealed weapons permit does not constitute authorization.